Medium Risk

 savvycal_create_event

 Book a meeting on a SavvyCal scheduling link for a specific time slot.
-Use this to: - Book a meeting on behalf of someone - Schedule a meeting at a specific available slot Args: - link_slug (string, required): Scheduling link slug (e.g. "intro-call") — get from savvycal_list_scheduling_link...
+Use this to: - Book a meeting on behalf of someone - Schedule a meeting at a specific available slot Args: - link_slug (string, required): Scheduling link slug (e.g. "intro-call") — get from savvycal_list_scheduling_links - st...

-Part of the SavvyCal MCP Server MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the SavvyCal MCP Server server.

 AI agents use savvycal_create_event to create or modify resources in SavvyCal MCP Server.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call savvycal_create_event repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach SavvyCal MCP Server.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach SavvyCal MCP Server.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.